Galaco/bsp/README.md

 There are plenty of other scenarios where this can occur, and in a way that we cannot guess with certainty what the expected behaviour should be.
 By default, this library assumes that structures that contain > 0 bytes are written, but this behaviour can be overridden (see examples).

+## Overriding lumps.

+Lumps can be overridden by using the `NewReaderWithOptions` function, and passing a custom `LumpResolver`.
+A `LumpResolver` is responsible for return a new instance of whatever lump implementation you wish to use for a particular Lump index and BSP version.
+See examples for more details.

+### Lump 35: Game Lump

+The game lump has special rules, because of the unusual use of absolute file offsets.
+If you wish to override the game lump with your own implementation, then you must implement the `lump.GameGeneric` interface on your custom lump definition.

 ## Real World examples